-Best travel time to visit the United Arab Emirates
+Best travel time to visit the UAE

 The United Arab Emirates have a desert climate with a particularly hot summer and a pleasant winter.
 From the end of October to mid-March the temperature is between 15 and 27 degrees.
 Although it can sometimes cool down quite a bit at night, in the three times we were there it was never really cold.
 It is almost always sunny, though between November and February it can also rain a bit.

 In the large cities of Abu Dhabi and especially in Dubai you will find very diverse, international cuisine.
 By western standards, most restaurants are reasonably affordable, but some luxury restaurants in hotels are very expensive.